zacharyzhanghao/orm-hbase/README.md

       private long age;
   }

-2.   use HBaseColumnarClient instance to handle the po.
+2.use HBaseColumnarClient instance to handle the po,like below code</br>

       HBaseColumnarClient client = new HBaseColumnarClient(scanCaching, scanBatch);
       DataSourceConfig config = new DataSourceConfig("hbase.properties");